A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

+For the RADI algorithm we use the function \texttt{mess\_lrradi} from the MATLAB toolbox M.E.S.S.-2.2 \cite{SaaKB22}.
+The implementation of the RKSM method used is based on the function \texttt{RKSMa\_care} from \cite{BenBKS20}.
+The function \texttt{RKSMa\_care} had to be modified in order to handle precomputed shifts correctly.
+The modified code as well as all experimental code used to generate the results presented can be found at \cite{zenodo}.

-The algorithm has been implemented in MATLAB.
-The shifts are precomputed using the efficient implementation of the RADI algorithm in the MATLAB toolbox M.E.S.S.-2.2 \cite{SaaKB22} (employing either the default option \texttt{opts.shifts.method = 'gen-ham-opti';} for \texttt{mess\_lrradi} which implies that the shift strategy residual Hamiltonian shifts \cite[Section 4.5.2]{BenBKS18} is used or the option \texttt{opts.shifts.method = 'projection';}).
+We consider three different shift strategies.
+For two of these, \texttt{mess\_lrradi} is used.} The shifts are precomputed employing either the default option \texttt{opts.shifts.method = 'gen-ham-opti';} which implies that the shift strategy residual Hamiltonian shifts \cite[Section 4.5.2]{BenBKS18} is used or the option \texttt{opts.shifts.method = 'heur';} which yields an estimation of suboptimal ADI shift parameters as suggested by Penzl \cite{lyapack, Kue16}.
+The third set is computed using the default option \texttt{conv} of the function \texttt{RKSMa\_care} which chooses the shifts from convex hull of Ritz values \cite{DruS11}.

+Algorithms \ref{alg1} and \ref{alg2} have been implemented in order to handle generalized Riccati equations as discussed in Section \ref{sec6}.
 The entire orthonormal BRAD \eqref{rado} associated to the precomputed set of shifts is generated prior to the start of the iteration in Algorithm~\ref{alg1} using the function \texttt{rat\_krylov} from the Rational Krylov Toolbox \cite{BerEG14} in version 2.9.
 During the iteration, only the relevant parts of the BRAD are used.
 The \texttt{rat\_krylov} function supports generalized Riccati equations with an additional system matrix $E$, block vectors $C^H \in \mathbb{C}^{n\times p}$ and realification in case complex shifts are used in conjugate-complex pairs.
 All occurring small-scale Riccati equations are solved with MATLABs \texttt{icare}.
-For the vast majority of the small-scale Riccati equation to be solved, MATLAB's \texttt{icare} reported back that the unique solution generate is accurate (\texttt{info.Report == 0}).
+For the vast majority of the small-scale Riccati equations to be solved, MATLAB's \texttt{icare} reported back that the unique solution generated is accurate (\texttt{info.Report == 0}).
 Nonetheless, some of the computed solutions $Y_j$ were indefinite.
 In our implementation $\check{Y}_j$ in \eqref{eq7} was chosen to contain all eigenvalues less than $10^{-12}\rho(\underline{K}_jY_j\underline{K}_j^H)$ where $\rho(\cdot)$ denotes the spectral radius of the matrix.
 In order to do so, the matrix $\underline{K}_jY_j\underline{K}_j^H$ is diagonalized using MATLAB's \texttt{eig}.
 The eigenvalues (and corresponding eigenvectors) are reordered such that the eigenvalues appear in descending order.